ethersphere/bee-docs/docs/learn/technology/kademlia.md

 ## How Swarm Uses Kademlia

-While Kadamlia and other DHTs are commonly used by decentralized data storage networks, they typically are used only for storing references to the data which is stored.
-Swarm's implementation of Kademlia differs in one very significant way: rather than just storing references to the data stored on the network, the data itself is broken into chunks and stored in Swarm's Kademlia DHT.
+While Kadamlia and other DHTs are commonly used by decentralized data storage networks, they typically are used only for storing references to where the data is stored.
+Swarm's implementation differs in that the data is broken into chunks and stored in the Kademlia DHT itself.
 Swarm uses Kademlia as a key building block of its DISC storage model.
 For more details, see the [DISC](/docs/learn/technology/DISC) section.